-• Catching and throwing games will help your child to develop gross motor movement and control and hand-eye coordination.
+• Catching and throwing games will help your child to develop gross motor movement and control hand-eye coordination.

 - Help your child to gain some control in their small movements by playing with play dough, threading beads, colouring activities. - Practise using scissors, cutting following lines and shapes. - Begin to practise holding and using a pencil.
 Although they may not be able to write just yet, drawing and making different marks are a starting point that will develop into letters, words and sentences.
-If you are practising writing letters, please form lower case letters first (capital for the first letter in their name only) - Support in the development of large movements by visiting the park or woods so children can explore, climb, travel around, jump, move about in different ways. - Talk about healthy eating, which foods are good and not so good for our bodies, why some should be eaten as a small treat.
+If you are practising writing letters, please form lower case letters first (capital for the first letter in their name only) - Support in the development of large movements by visiting the park or woods so children can explore, climb, travel around, jump, move about in different ways. - Encourage children to use their cutlery when eating as they will be having lunch in the dining hall now they are big children in school. - Talk about healthy eating, which foods are good and not so good for our bodies, why some should be eaten as a small treat.
 Why is exercise important?
 What can it do for our bodies?